 In March 2015 the Resuscitation Council (UK) received NICE Accreditation for the process used to assemble and produce all its guideline documents.
-The new Resuscitation Guidelines, to be published in October 2015, will be developed as documented in the Resuscitation Council (UK) Guidelines Development Process Manual (2015).
+The new Resuscitation Guidelines, now available have been developed as documented in the Resuscitation Council (UK) Guidelines Development Process Manual (2014).
 Accreditation is valid for five years from March 2015.

 NICE manages the NHS Evidence service, which provides access to authoritative clinical and non-clinical evidence and best practice through a web-based portal.